 Backend layout semantics can also have a significant effect on maintenance costs.
 When documentation is scarce and a new developer or administrator is brought on to maintain or enhance the site, hunting for options and how they relate to one another takes valuable time and can lead to confusions and ultimately misconfiguration.

 Nothing is worse than not being able to find where you edit a page without digging into code to discover where something is linked up.
 In the example below, the way to edit this page is in a seemingly unrelated part of the backend compared to the frontend.
-It looked as if I’d be editing a category, but that wasn’t the case—I had to go digging into code to find where to edit the target content.
-Frustrating for me and frustrating for content creators.
+It looked as if one would be editing a category, but that wasn’t the case—we had to go digging into code to find where to edit the target content.
+Frustrating for site managers and frustrating for content creators.

 Planning a User-Friendly CMS Backend as a Complete Thought